Relocation Decision Advisory

 Preview the Decision Brief

-The sample shows the final advisory artifact: a concise Decision Brief with decision risks, unresolved constraints, sequencing gates, and a recommended next step.
+The sample shows the final advisory artifact: a concise Decision Brief with commitment gates, household impact, first-year reality, legal and structural dependencies, and reversibility.

 Preview structure